Permutation-Invariant N-body gates via Tavis-Cummings Hamiltonian: Appendix: Table of Contents

 This yields \cref{eq:time_bound_2step} and \cref{eq:time_bound_4step} for $k=1$ and $k=2$, respectively. \end{proof} Note that practically, fewer steps generally means smaller interaction times, but depending on the Euler angles for a given decomposition, this is not always the case.

-\appsubsec{Minimizing total interaction time of an $A$-gate}{app:Agate_optimization} Note that the interaction time of any particular $A$-gate (\cref{eq:Atime_3step,eq:Atime_2step}) depends on the Euler angles in \cref{eq:Rnk_gate}.
+\appsubsec{Minimizing total interaction time of an $A$-gate}{app:Agate_optimization} The interaction time of any particular $A$-gate (\cref{eq:Atime_3step,eq:Atime_2step}) depends on the Euler angles in \cref{eq:Rnk_gate}.
 In fact, neither the 2-step decompositions of \cref{lem:2step} nor the Euler decompositions in \cref{eq:Rn_gate} are unique.
 Here, we describe how to optimize over these degrees of freedom to find decompositions that minimize the total interaction time.

-To implement an $A$-gate $A(U)$, where $U:=\exp(i\al\hat{n}\cdot\vec{\sigma})$, \cref{prop:Agate_decomp} states that we need either a ``2-step'', ``4-step'', or ``3-step'' decomposition, depending on the value of $\al$.
+To implement an $A$-gate $A(U)$, where $U:=\exp(i\al\hat{\mu}\cdot\vec{\sigma})$, \cref{prop:Agate_decomp} states that we may use a 2-step, 3-step, or 4-step decomposition, depending on the value of $\al$.
 Note that the ranges on $\al$ for realizing 3-step and 4-step decompositions overlap, as do the ranges on possible interaction times.
 Specifically, for any $U$ with $-0.36\approx\cos(4\de)\leq\cos(\al)\leq\cos(3\de)\approx-0.11$, we should optimize over both 3-step and 4-step decompositions.
+Also, note that the 3-step decomposition in \cref{eq:three_cases} is a 2-step decomposition followed by a fixed rotation about $\hat{n}$, so optimizing a 3-step decomposition boils down to optimizing a $2k$-step decomposition of the form